Holmesburg, Philadelphia: History

-In 1834 the Philadelphia and Trenton Railroad opened.
-By 1862 a was established at Delaware Avenue (now Rhawn Street).
+In 1834, the Philadelphia and Trenton Railroad opened.
+By 1862, a station was established at Delaware Avenue (now Rhawn Street).
 In 1863, the Frankford and Holmesburg Railroad was incorporated to build a line from Frankford to Holmesburg.
 State Road was opened in 1870.
 In 1895, the Holmesburg, Tacony and Frankford Company established trolley service; and the road was renamed Frankford Avenue.

 Holmesburg native George A. Castor became a successful merchant tailor with large establishments in New York City, Boston, and Philadelphia.
 He built the eighteen bedroom mansion "Stoneyhurst" on Solly Avenue overlooking the Pennypack Creek.
 As of 2018, the site was occupied by the motherhouse of the sisters of the Missionary Servants of the Most Blessed Trinity, a Roman Catholic women's congregation, that relocated there in 1931.
 The congregation was founded by Vincentian Father Timothy A. Judge, for whom Father Judge High School is named.

 Shakespearean actor Edwin Forrest purchased 100 acre of land along Frankford Avenue for a country estate.
 After his death in 1872, his executors turned it into the Forrest Home for retired actors.
 It operated from about 1876 to 1927.
 By 1905 lands along the Pennypack had been acquired for parkland.

 In 2020, former New York City Mayor and Donald Trump lawyer Rudy Giuliani held a press conference at the Four Seasons Total Landscaping parking lot, which is located in the area.